HS-Datadesk/koronavirus-avoindata/README.md

   ],
   recovered: [
     {
-      id: <numeric, sequential id. not realted to other ids>,
+      id: <numeric, sequential id. not related to other ids>,
       date: <date when this observation was made, ISO 8601 -format>,
       healthCareDistrict: <health care district>,
     },